Vinnie Pasquantino Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in the league with a collective 7.5 strikeouts per nine innings.
+- The Athletics pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Athletics' 7.39 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (7.29).

-- Athletics pitchers combine to give up 55 total home runs at a rate of 1.7 per game (most in the league).
+- Athletics pitchers combine to give up 57 total home runs at a clip of 1.7 per game (most in the league).

-- Waldichuk (0-2) takes the mound for the Athletics in his seventh start of the season.
-He's put together a 7.26 ERA in 31 2/3 innings pitched, with 25 strikeouts.
+- Miller makes the start for the Athletics, his fourth of the season.
+He is 0-1 with a 3.52 ERA and 17 strikeouts in 15 1/3 innings pitched.

-- His last appearance came on Sunday against the Cincinnati Reds, when the left-hander tossed 5 2/3 innings, surrendering three earned runs while allowing six hits.
+- The righty last appeared on Wednesday against the Seattle Mariners, when he tossed seven scoreless innings without surrendering a hit.

-- The 25-year-old has amassed an ERA of 7.26, with 7.3 strikeouts per nine innings, in six games this season.
-Opponents are batting .307 against him.
+- The 24-year-old has amassed an ERA of 3.52, with 10 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .173 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.